joelevering/gomud/README.md

 * `telnet <ip> <port>`

 Available commands:
-'move <exit key>' to move to a new room
+'say <message>' to communicate with people in your room 'move <exit key>' to move to a new room
-'/look' or 'look' to see where you are
+'look' to see where you are
-'/look <npc name>' or 'look <npc name>' to see more details about an NPC '/list' or '/ls' to see who is currently in your room '/help' or 'help' to repeat this message
+'look <npc name>' to see more details about an NPC 'list' to see who is currently in your room
+'help' to repeat this message

 Anything else will be broadcast as a message to the people in your room